 SIAP version 2.0 provides a wide range of capabilities for image discovery and access.
 At the most basic level the protocol allows whole archival image datasets to be discovered and retrieved via a simple HTTP REST-based interface (hence the simple use case implied by the "simple" in the name SIAP).
 More complex optional advanced capabilities are defined for directly accessing remote image datasets without having to retrieve the entire dataset.
 The logical model for an image dataset as seen externally is independent of how the dataset is physically stored, allowing sophisticated back-end storage schemes or data formats to be used for large image datasets.
 Capabilities are provided to filter, subset, and transform image datasets, allowing arbitrarily large images or cubes to be remotely accessed.
-Access operations may be either synchronous or asynchronous and multiple concurrent access operations may be sparse on any combination of image axes.
+Access operations may be either synchronous or asynchronous and multiple concurrent access operations may execute simultaneously, providing scalable access to large datasets.
+Image datasets may be sparse on any combination of image axes.
 Image data may be returned in a variety of output formats, including custom formats, with FITS being the default standard image format.